silverstripe/silverstripe-lessons-v4/README.md

 </table>

-The easiest place to start is in your Webkit web inspector tool.
+The easiest place to start is in your browser's inspector dev-tool.
 Click on the Network tab, and refresh.
 You should see a lot of red.
 The first thing we notice is that the CSS is not loading properly.
 The browser is trying to load `css/bootstrap.min.css`, which is incorrect.
-Let's update all of the CSS to load from our theme dir.
+Let's update all of the CSS to load from our theme directory.
 Make the following changes to all of the stylesheet "href" attributes:

 <table style="width: 630px; height: 152px;">